Skip to main content Skip to main navigation Skip to search

 • Importing horses - Notices to Industry and Forms

-Notice to Industry 2: Biosecurity requirements for aircraft operations personnel - imported horses
+Notice to Industry 2: Personnel biosecurity requirements – imported horses

-Notice to Industry 2: Biosecurity requirements for aircraft operations personnel - imported horses (PDF 463KB)
+Notice to Industry 2: Personnel biosecurity requirements – imported horses

 Online version

-The intended outcome of this document is to inform aircraft operations personnel of their biosecurity requirements and obligations to comply when they are involved with import of horses from countries other than New Zealand and New Caledonia.
+To inform all personnel of their biosecurity requirements and obligations when they are involved with air transport, airport operations, clearance, road transport, or post-arrival quarantine (PAQ) of imported horses from countries other than New Zealand and New Caledonia.

 Under the Biosecurity Act 2015 (the Act), imported horses are subject to biosecurity control and require an isolation order.
-The isolation provisions include restricted access to enter the controlled area around the aircraft/horses and decontamination requirements for those admitted to the controlled area.
+Isolation provisions include restricted access to the controlled area around the aircraft and horses.
+Under the isolation notice, strict decontamination requirements apply to those admitted to a controlled area or that come into contact with horses, horse air-stalls, the aircraft hold, or biosecurity risk material (BRM).

 Permission to enter the controlled area is subject to the following conditions:

-1. The airline must appoint a co-ordinator to assist the Department of Agriculture, Water and the Environment (the department), in managing the clearance of horses.
+1. The airline must appoint a co-ordinator to assist Department of Agriculture, Fisheries and Forestry (DAFF), in managing the clearance of horses.

 2. All personnel must work cooperatively and comply with biosecurity officer directions.